DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 wrong on wholesale.

 Wholesale pricing intimidates DTC operators because the sell-through price is lower.
 The math usually looks like a step backward.
 When you run it properly, it often doesn't.
+The same analytical lens used in the DTC brand profitability teardown applies here: you need to look at contribution margin, not just gross margin.

 The Standard Wholesale Pricing Structure